leighshepperson/stubr/README.md

 ## Example - Call Information

-If the `call_info` option is true, then you can use the function `Stubr.call_info!` to get call information about the stub:
+If the `call_info` option is true, then you can use the function `Stubr.call_info` to get call information about the stub:

 ```elixir
 stubbed = Stubr.stub!([